ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 #### From _The Atchison daily globe._

 #### 1892-12-10 &middot; Atchison, Kan.

 [This text is not available under an open license.]

 ---

 ## [From _Freeland tribune._](https://chroniclingamerica.loc.gov/lccn/sn87080287/1892-12-15/ed-1/seq-3)

 #### 1892-12-15 &middot; Freeland, Pa.

 <table style="width: 100%;"><tr><td style="width: 50%">

-l lives are those that bless—
+utiful lives are those that bless—
 Bilent rivers and happiness
 Whoso hidden fountains but few may guess.
 Beautiful twilight at set of sun;